ibm-cloud-docs/CDN/geoblock-behavior.md

 # Geoblocking class
 {: #geoblocking-class}

-The `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_Geoblocking` class contains the attributes used by our Geo-blocking APIs.
+The `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_Geoblocking` class contains the attributes that are used by our Geo-blocking APIs.
 Each one of the Geo-blocking APIs returns an object of this type and are used to set Geographical Access Control behaviors on a CDN.
 {:shortdesc}

 **class** `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_Geoblocking`:

-* `accessType`: specifies whether a rule should `ALLOW` or `DENY` a given region.
+* `accessType` - specifies whether a rule should `ALLOW` or `DENY` a given region.
-* `regionType`: the type of region to apply the geoblocking rule to, either `CONTINENT` or `COUNTRY_OR_REGION`
+* `regionType` - the type of region to apply the geoblocking rule to, either `CONTINENT` or `COUNTRY_OR_REGION`
-* `regions`: an array of values based on `regionType`
+* `regions` - an array of values based on `regionType`
-* `status`: the status of the current rule, either `ACTIVE` or `INACTIVE`
+* `status` - the status of the current rule, either `ACTIVE` or `INACTIVE`

 if `regionType` = `CONTINENT`,
 ```